A community plan must be all of the following:

 As San Diego grows, so does each of its component communities and the plan serves as a guide for anticipated growth.
 While the plan is based on existing conditions in that community, it must do more than simply reflect the status quo.
 The planning process is based on the assumption that growth will occur and the plan must be a document that envisions what those changes will be.
 The plan is a document which guides the community toward the future.

 As stated earlier, the plan itself does not control development in the community.
-The recommendations of the plan must be implemented through zoning regulations in the Land Development Code, the Capital Improvements Program, a Public Facilities Financing Plan and monitoring of projects.
+The recommendations of the plan must be implemented through zoning regulations in the Land Development Code, the Capital Improvements Program, a Public Facilities Financing Plan or Impact Fee Study, and monitoring of projects.
 The plan must identify what implementation methods are needed and also include recommendations for any new legislation which might be necessary to implement the plan.
 In the coastal zone, the policies in the City's community plans must be certified by the California Coastal Commission as being appropriate to implement the Coastal Act.